colemai/agent_challenge/README.md

 3. Optimise and adapt for scale

-To scale this on a single machine I'd certainly make it more modular - one agent per proc.
+To scale this on a single machine I'd make it more modular - one agent per proc.
 I was toying with the idea of turning the 'agents' into true, persistent programmes listening on a port each.
 Manually scale each agent type according to expected usage, use a hash table to distribute the load among the ports of agents of the same time.

-Though in real production I'm sure I'd stick to Kubernetes
+Though in a real life situation I'd stick to Kubernetes

-Depending on the usecase and the relative demands on I/O, CPU, Mem, Network, it might be worth writing some aspects in Go or C
+Depending on the usecase and the relative demands on I/O, CPU, Mem, Network, it might be worth re-writing some aspects in Go or C